PennyHow/PyTrx/README.md

 How (2018) Dynamical change at tidewater glaciers examined using time-lapse photogrammetry.
 PhD thesis, University of Edinburgh, UK.<br>

 <hr>
-<h3>Ingredients</h3>
+<h3>Scripts</h3>

-Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br><br>
+Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>

 <b>CamEnv.py</b><br>
 Handles the associated data with the camera environment.<br>